openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 ## Discovery

-Discovery is possible but as yet is not supported in this binding.
+Once the GREE is on the network (WiFi active) it could be discovery automatically.
+An IP broadcast message is sent and every responding units gets added to the Inbox.

 ## Binding Configuration

-No binding configuration required.
+No binding configuration is required.

 #### Manual Thing Creation